dojo/docs/dijit/Editor.rst

 Programmatic example
 --------------------

-Of course, the editor can be created programmatically in addition to declaratively, although even when created programmatically you need to specify a source DOM node to replace:
+Of course, the editor can be created programmatically in addition to declaratively:

 .. code-example ::